acheronfail/i3stat/IDEAS.md

 * script to generate and resize screenshots to easily update readme
   * `scrot` + `convert` with `Xephyr`, etc
-* refactor `Context::paginate` into a wrapping item or something with a more well-defined API - right now it's not nice to use

 ## Tips